sigfriedseldeslachts/ucll-web1-project/README.md

-# echo-communication
+# UCLL Web 1 Website

-Repository voor opdracht web 1
+This was my project for the examination of UCLL Web 1.